ismaildawoodjee/GreatEx/README.md

 - `validate_retail_stage_data`: After the Parquet file has landed into the `stage` folder, another Checkpoint validation takes place.
   A different Expectation Suite can be created and paired up with the staged Datasource (I used the same Expectation Suite since there weren't any significant transformations).

+- `transform_retail_stage`: This task converts the Parquet file format into CSV so that Postgres can copy the data.
+Postgres, unfortunately, does not have the functionality to copy Parquet files, so this task converts Parquet to CSV and puts the resulting CSV file into a temporary folder `temp` in the `filesystem/stage` directory.
+I could also implement a function to delete the temporary file after copying, but it will add an extra step to the pipeline.

+- `load_retail_stage`: Once the Parquet file has been converted to CSV and put into the `temp` folder, Postgres can copy that file and load it into the database, using the schema name `stage` for the staging component of the destination data warehouse.

+- `validate_retail_warehouse_data`: After the CSV file is copied into a PostgresDB table, we can validate that data to ensure that all expectations are met.
+Again, the same Expectation Suite was used, but depending on the SQL script for the copy operation, a different
+  Suite can be created to match the data in the Postgres database.

+- `transform_load_retail_warehouse`: This task transforms the data table in the `stage` schema and loads it into the `public` schema.
+  Here, instead of loading all 8 columns, I chose to load 6 columns to represent a simple transformation.
+This transformation can be more complex (perhaps consisting of joins, aggregates or modelling) or can consist of more data transformation steps before the final loading step.

+- `validate_retail_dest_data`: The data arrives at its final destination in the `public` schema of the data warehouse.
+In this final task, we ensure that the public-facing data meets the expectations and the Checkpoint validation passes before ending the pipeline.

 - `end_of_data_pipeline`: A DummyOperator to mark the end of the DAG.